-The City of Marshfield Public Water System was established in 1925, and consisted of a 75,000 gallon elevated storage tank, a 100,000 gallon concrete storage reservoir, a booster pump system and water mains to serve the distribution system.
-Today it consists of 3 wells drilled to a minimum depth of 1,300 feet deep, 3 elevated storage tanks capable of storing a total of 800,000 gallons of water, a booster pump station, and approximately 66 miles of water mains of various types and sizes.
+The City of Marshfield Public Water System was established in 1925, and consisted of one well and elevated storage tank to supply public water to the community.
+Today it consists of three wells drilled to a minimum depth of 1,300 feet deep, four elevated storage tanks capable of storing a total of 1,000,000 gallons which supplies water to residents through 63 miles of water mains ranging from 4" to 16" in diameter..

 The City of Marshfield is working hard to continue to provide safe drinking water and fire protection to the citizens.

 View the Annual Water Quality Report Results (PDF).